snazzyatoms/Coffers/README.md

 - `Coffers.jar`
   - intended for the modern line
   - built for the current Paper-focused codebase
+  - can run by itself without Vault

 - `Coffers-Legacy.jar`
   - intended for older Spigot/Paper/Purpur-style server setups
   - compiled against an older server/API baseline so legacy servers have their own supported line
+  - can also run without Vault, while still supporting Vault compatibility when needed

 This approach is cleaner than pretending one jar can safely support every Minecraft server generation at once.